top of page

 1817 In April Laurent prepared an address which was delivered by Dr. Gallaudet at the Center Church in Hartford before an assembly of the Governor and both houses of the Legislature of Connecticut and a crowd of citizens.
 In this paper which dealt with a public examination of the pupils, Clerc showed complete familiarity with the theory and practice of the Abbe de l'Epee and that of his successor, Sicard.
 He urged that public support for the impartation of education to deaf children be broadcast.
 Thus began a series of travels over the New England and Middle Atlantic states in which Clerc's assistance was invaluable in raising funds to establish the first free school for the deaf in America.

-1817.04.15 Laurent helped open the Connecticut Asylum for the Education and Instruction for the Deaf in the Old City Hall, 54 Prospect Street and now called The American School for the Deaf, the first permanent school for the Deaf in Hartford CT, with Thomas Hopkins Gallaudet as its first principal and Laurent Clerc as its first teacher.
+1817.04.15 Laurent helped open the Connecticut Asylum for the Education and Instruction for the Deaf in the Old City Hall, 54 Prospect Street and now called The American School for the Deaf, the first permanent school for the Deaf in Hartford CT, in the Old City Hotel on 54 Prospecdt Street, with Thomas Hopkins Gallaudet as its first principal and Laurent Clerc as its first teacher.
 The first class had 7 students that included Alice Cogswell, George Loring and Wilson Whiton.
 In addition to his duties as teacher, Clerc assumed the added duties of instructing Gallaudet and new teachers in methods of instructing the deaf and also in the sign language.

 1817 Laurent stated "...other institutions may, therefore, be established until at last, not a deaf and dumb adult in the United States may remain uneducated...".